José de Jesús Tizol

-José de Jesús Tizol was a Puerto Rican politician, senator and delegate.
+José de Jesús Tizol González was a Puerto Rican politician, senator and delegate.

 De Jesús Tizol was one of the many founders of the Ateneo Puertorriqueño.

 During the early 1900s, de Jesús was a member of the Puerto Rico House of Delegates for various terms.

 In 1917, de Jesús was elected as a member of the first Puerto Rican Senate established by the Jones-Shafroth Act.
 He represented the District I (San Juan).

 In the four-year period from 1921 to 1924 in the Senate, Tizol presided over the Criminal Law Commission and was the second highest-ranking representative in the Finance commissions and Labor.
 He was also a member of the Finance Commission.

+He died in San Juan, Puerto Rico while holding a seat in the House of Representatives on April 7, 1929 at the age of 50.
+He is buried at Santa María Magdalena de Pazzis Cemetery in San Juan, Puerto Rico.